 - Vanilla Extract

-Crust: To begin, let’s make the pie crust.
+- Crust: To begin, let’s make the pie crust.
 You mix flour and salt together.
-Next, you add in the cubed pieces of butter and work the butter into the flour mixture until the whole mixture resembles coarse crumbs.
+Next, you add in the cubed pieces of butter and work the butter into the flour mixture until the whole mixture resembles coarse crumbs (you can use a pastry cutter, a fork, your hands, or a standing mixer to make the pie crust).
 Next, you add in the ice water.
-Add just a little at a time, because you don’t want the dough to be overly wet.
+Add just a little at a time, because you don’t want the dough to be overly wet (if the dough is too wet, it won’t be a tender pie crust; it’ll be dry and tough).
 Once it comes together, pat the dough into two balls, then flatten each into a disc (it just makes it easier to roll out), and refrigerate in plastic wrap for at least 30 minutes.

-Assembly: On a well floured surface, roll out the pie doughs into two large circles, about 1/8”-1/4” thick.
+- Assembly: On a well floured surface, use a rolling pin to roll out the pie doughs into two large circles, about 1/8”-1/4” thick.
 Use a circular dough cutter (use one that is about 3.5 – 4 inches in diameter.
 Anything smaller can make it really tricky to add filling.
 Cut out as many circles as possible, then roll the scraps into a circle, and cut out more circles.
 This makes about 12 hand pies so you need 24 circles.
-Spoon in filling—a couple of Tbsp per pie—top with butter, then add the top pie crust.
+Spoon in apple pie filling—a couple of Tbsp per pie—top with butter, then add the top pie crust.
 Use egg wash to brush the outsides of the pie (this helps the pie crusts to stick together), then crimp with a fork.
-Cut slits for ventilation, then brush the tops with egg wash.
-Sprinkle on sugar.
+Cut small slits for ventilation, then brush the tops with egg wash.
+Sprinkle coarse sugar on the tops of the pies.
+Move the assembled hand pies to a prepared baking sheet lined with parchment paper.
 Bake.

-Topping: Once the pies are golden brown and the filling is sizzling inside, let them cool while you make the glaze.
+- Topping: Once the pies are golden brown and the filling is sizzling inside, let them cool while you make the glaze.
 Whisk together heavy cream, powdered sugar, cinnamon, almond extract and vanilla extract.
-Spoon the glaze on top of each pie, and let it set.
+Spoon the sweet glaze on the tops of each hand pie, and let it set.
 Serve!

 Can I Use Store Bought Pie Dough?

 - Yes, you can.
-I suggest making your own pie dough because it tastes better and the pies will have a flakier buttery crust, but you certainly can use store bought.
+I suggest making your own pie dough because it tastes better and the pies will have a flakier texture and buttery crust, but you certainly can use store-bought pie dough.
+And, you can also use store-bought puff pastry.
+A puff pastry apple hand pie will taste a little more like an apple toaster strudel, but it will still make for delicious homemade hand pies!

-- Sure!
-Once they’re cooled off, freeze them on a parchment-lined baking tray for a couple of hours.
+- Once the pies have cooled off, freeze them on a parchment-lined baking tray for a couple of hours.
 Then, put them in a freezer safe container and freeze until ready to use.
 Thaw in the fridge.

-- I would definitely store these in the fridge to help them last longer.
+- I would definitely store these in an airtight container in the fridge to help them last longer.
 If you prefer to eat your pie warm or at room temperature, you can warm them up in the microwave or let them come to room temperature on your counter.

 One of my favorite things about hand pies is that they can be made a day or two in advance.
-With these mini apple hand pies, there are a few ways to make them ahead of time.
+There are a few ways to make them ahead of time:

 Final Quick and Easy Baking Tips:

-- Filling: I use a mixture of cinnamon and cloves, but you can add in allspice, nutmeg, and ginger, if you’d like.
+- Filling Spices: I use a mixture of cinnamon and cloves, but you can add in allspice, nutmeg, and ginger, if you’d like.

 - Egg Wash: Don’t forget to add the egg wash!
 It’s what helps seal the pie together (before crimping) and it adds that golden brown color while it bakes.

-- -Additionally, you could cut down on the filling and fold each pie crust over (again, think like a turnover) and crimp the edges.
-They would be smaller hand pies, but you could get about 24 hand pies if you did it this way (think like these Strawberry Hand Pies).
+- -Additionally, you could cut down on the filling and fold each pie crust over (again, think like an apple turnover) and crimp the edges.
+They would be smaller, but you could get about 24 hand pies if you did it this way (think like these Strawberry Hand Pies).

 - 3 cups all purpose flour